gulistansenates/flutter-rick-and-morty-app/README.md

-# Rick and Morty Flutter App
+# 🎬 Rick and Morty App

 A Flutter application that displays characters, episodes, locations, and more from the Rick and Morty universe using the [Rick and Morty API](https://rickandmortyapi.com/).